hjwp/marriage-figaro-norway/act4.md

 e han vinto ancora.

 > In this world my friend,
+> powerful people
-> powerful people get what they want,
+> get what they want.
-> and if you stand in the way,
+> If you stand in the way,
 > you get run over.

     I denne verden, min venn,